Your Packing List for Summer Travel in Spain

 Granada: Why Granada is the Best Place to Visit in Spain

-What to pack for your summer holiday in Spain
+What to pack for your summer trip to Spain

 Luggage

 When visiting Spain, don’t overpack!
-You really don’t need much so keep it simple.
+I would give the same advice for any country that you’re not moving to.
+You really don’t need much for your adventure in Spain so keep it simple.
 Assuming you’re not staying longer than a month, you can travel with just a carry-on and one or two additional bags.
-As I write this, I am in Madrid, on a 25 day trip across Spain and Morocco.
-Here’s the luggage I brought with me.
+As I write this, I am in Madrid, on a 25-day trip across Spain and Morocco.
+Here’s the luggage I brought with me:

-- My trusty Cabin Zero carry-on backpack – I put my clothes, shoes, towels, and electronics here.
-Read my review of the Cabin 36 L carry-on backpack.
+- My trusty Cabin Zero carry-on backpack in the color Naga Red – I put my clothes, shoes, towels, and electronics here.
+Read my review of the Cabin 36 L carry-on backpack to see if it’s right for you.

 - A small leather purse – for casual days out, going to grab a bite and sightseeing